2 Stupid Dogs: Episodes

+Series overview

+Season 1 (1993)

+Note: All episodes in this season were directed by Donovan Cook.

+Season 2 (1994–95)

 Home media

 On August 14, 2018, Warner Bros.
 Home Entertainment (via the Warner Archive Collection) released the first season of the series as 2 Stupid Dogs/Secret Squirrel Show Volume One on DVD.

 Reception

-Martin "Dr. Toon" Goodman of Animation World Magazine described 2 Stupid Dogs as one of two "clones" of The Ren & Stimpy Show, the other one being The Shnookums and Meat Funny Cartoon Show.
+Martin "Dr. Toon" Goodman of Animation World Magazine described 2 Stupid Dogs as one of two "clones" of The Ren & Stimpy Show (despite Kricfalusi acting as a consultant on the series), the other one being Disney's The Shnookums & Meat Funny Cartoon Show.
 The series was nominated for a Daytime Emmy Award but lost to Rugrats.